The Listings Liberation Manifesto

 Rental listings must be properly represented in the AI age.

 A rental provider told us recently that something curious was happening.
-Renters were no longer always arriving after finding a home on Rightmove or another property portal.
+Fewer renters were finding their homes by searching Rightmove or another property portal.
 Some had asked ChatGPT or Claude where they should live and which buildings might suit them.

 It may sound like a small change in how a conversation begins, but it points to a much larger change in how people will find homes.